 We started talking about an upgrade nearly a year ago by making a list of must-haves (some of which were an attempt to avoid our hate list in our current camper).
 We had our choices narrowed down to several floor plans, but the Highland Ridge Open Range 310BHS remained at the top of our list.
 We kept researching, crunching numbers, making spreadsheets, and then finally made our purchase at the end of June, just before a trip to Mammoth Cave National Park.
 We purchased the camper from Dunlap RV in Ringgold, GA.

-We are in the planning stages of building a house and, when the time comes, hope to sell our current home before we begin the build.
-It has always been our plan to have our upgraded RV at that point so we can move into it full-time to save some extra cash to put toward the build.
+We are in the planning stages of building a house and looking for land for sale; when the time comes, hope to sell our current home before we begin the build.
+It has always been our plan to have our upgraded RV and get rv repairs at that point so we can move into it full-time to save some extra cash to put toward the build.

 This is the main living area.
 The opposing slide-outs offer an incredible amount of width and floor space.
 We've already taken it out on its maiden voyage and it's a completely different experience than our previous camper.